 Instructions

-- On a small skillet, toast white peppercorn, coriander, and cumin seeds on medium heat until fragrant, and you start to hear some seeds popping from the pan.
-About 2-3 minutes.
+- On a small skillet, toast white peppercorn, coriander, and cumin seeds on medium heat until fragrant and you hear some seeds popping from the pan.
+It takes about 2-3 minutes.
 Once cooled, use a spice grinder to turn it into powder.
 Set aside for pounding in a minute.

-- Add galangal and lemongrass to a sturdy mortar and pestle and pound until soft and paste-like forms.
+- Add galangal and lemongrass to a sturdy mortar and pestle and pound until you have a smooth paste.

 - Add all the greens- green chilis, cilantro stems, and kaffir lime zest.
 Pound until bright green paste forms.